ninlilizi/NKLI-AMD-FSR-for-Unity/README.md

 * To run an effect after scaling, add the effect after FSR on the primary camera.

 In some cases you need to check '*Copy Render Buffers*' for effects placed after scaling to work correctly.

+The effect will attempt to insert it's buffers first in the stack, if other effects re-assign their command buffers during rendering, this ordering can break.
+To provide compatibility with this scenario and force the event odering, enable either the '*Force buffer event order*' or '*Force effect event order*' buttons as required.
+Note that enabling these options creates garbage and should only be used as a last resort

 Generally, you should run expensive effects, such as lighting, shadows, or volumetrics before scaling.
 Anything that requires access to Light or Shadow maps must run before scaling.
 Anything that hooks into the render pipeline before *CameraEvent.BeforeLighting*, appears broken, or does not function, will most likely need to run before scaling.
 Final effects and anything that introduces grain or distortions should run after.